brycelarge/cockpit-zfs-manager/README.md

 # Cockpit ZFS Manager

 A modern Cockpit plugin for managing ZFS pools, datasets, and snapshots.
-Built with vanilla JavaScript and PatternFly 6 styling.
+Built with vanilla JavaScript (no jQuery) and PatternFly 6 styling.
+Compatible with Cockpit 201+.

 ## Requirements